 Ever heard of the Københavns Fødevarefællesskab (KBHFF)?
-This unpronounceable Danish member-based food cooperative offers locally produced fruits and vegetables to its members in exchange for a little work.
-The cooperative's members are all, in fact, coowners of the business, making their stakes equally high.
+This Danish member-based food cooperativeoffers locally produced fruits and vegetables to its members in exchange for a little work.
+The cooperative's members are all, in fact, co- owners of the business, making their stakes equally high.

 What about ScotRail?
-The company's "Adopt a station" program invites citizens and communities to use unoccupied space for the provision of services via bookshops,
+The company's "Adopt a station" program invites citizens and communities to use unoccupied space for the provision of services via bookshops, community centers, cafés, or for facility improvements via gardening and keeping an eye out for the occasional acts of vandalism.
+Today, 250 out of 344 stations are "adopted" by over 1,000 volunteers.

-In both cases value co-creation is an integral part of keeping the ecosystems healthy and stable.
-Customers (the local community) contribute their time and talent to provide themselves and others with organic food and a more pleasurable travel experience.
+In both cases value sharing is an integral part of keeping the ecosystems healthy and stable.
+Customers (or in these cases - the local communities) contribute their time and talent to provide themselves and others with organic food and a more pleasurable travel experience.
 KBFHH and ScotRail, in turn, earn fidelity by sharing leadership and unused assets.
 Additionally, they have their infrastructure cared for.

-Interestingly, value co-creation in ecosystems is as much about the actions that ecosystem members take as they collaborate and governance models they use as it is about language.
-In healthcare, recent research34 has been documenting what patient centred care is and is not according to the new paradigms (S-D Logic).
+Interestingly, shared value creation in ecosystems is as much about the actions that ecosystem members take as they collaborate and governance models they use as it is about the language.

-While listening to patients and their families and prescribing activities that will hopefully improve the patients' outcomes is important, it does not represent co-creation.
+While listening to patients and their families and prescribing activities that will hopefully improve the patients' condition is important, it does not represent co-creation.
 Co-creation is the "stewardship on the part of the healthcare (eco)system to substantially improve the likelihood that the customer can achieve the job they want to get done".
 Subtle, but extremely important.